Cynanchum angustifolium

-Cynanchum angustifolium is a plant species.
+Funastrum angustifolium (syn.
+Cynanchum angustifolium) is a plant species.
 Commonly known as the Gulf coast swallow-wort, it is a perennial dicot that grows in the southern United States as far west as Texas.
 It is in the Cynanchum genus and Apocynaceae family.
 A flowering vine, it produces white blossoms with greenish and yellow parts.
 A member of the milkweed family, it is a plant host for monarch butterflies and produces wind dispersed seed pods.